nexy7574/nio-bot/README.md

     # Now we will define a command
     @niobot.command()
-    async def ping(self, ctx: niolib.Context):
+    async def ping(self, ctx: niobot.Context):
         """Shows the latency"""
         roundtrip = (time.time() * 1000 - ctx.event.server_timestamp)
         await ctx.reply("Pong!
 Took {:,.2f}ms".format(roundtrip))
 ```

-Notice how here, we use `@niolib.command`, instead of `@bot.command`?
+Notice how here, we use `@niobot.command`, instead of `@bot.command`?
 They work the same, however
-`niolib.command` is designed to be loaded in a module context, where you usually don't have the bot instance at runtime
+`niobot.command` is designed to be loaded in a module context, where you usually don't have the bot instance at runtime
 (since that is injected by `NioBot.mount_module`).
 If you do have the bot instance, you can use `@bot.command` instead,
 which will register your command instantly.

 Once `mount_module` is called, it will scan through `ping.py`.
 It will find `MyPingModule`, realise it is a subclass
-of `Module`, and will automatically add any commands defined by `@niolib.command`.
+of `Module`, and will automatically add any commands defined by `@niobot.command`.

 After all of this, `[prefix]ping` is now available!